giovanni-br/Hi-ckaton/README.md

 ## Event
 <img src="images/image.png" alt="Hi!
 Paris Logo" width="200"/>
-The present code is developed during a contest called 'HI!CKATHON' organized at the request of HEC Paris and Institut Polytechnique de Paris, in the context of the Hi!
+The present code was developed during a contest called 'HI!CKATHON' organized at the request of HEC Paris and Institut Polytechnique de Paris, in the context of the Hi!
 PARIS Center. https://github.com/hi-paris/Hickathon5

 ## Project: Business and Scientific document - Work in progress - NOT FINAL